 If you believe you have been treated unfairly or your rights have not been respected due to your race, disability, religion, sex, health, ethnicity, creed (beliefs), age, sexual orientation, or national origin, you should call the Department of Health and Human Services' Office for Civil Rights at 1-800-368-1019.
-TTY users should call 1-800-537-7697.
-Or, call your local Office for Civil Rights.
-For contact information, please refer to the state-specific agency listing located in Chapter 13.
+TTY users should call 1-800-537-7697{CSTYULE=DEFAULT} or call your local Office for Civil Rights.